bikramkumar080/QuickMove/README.md

 - Enable drivers to create an account, setting up their profile and vehicle information.

+- Allow registered drivers to complete their profile by adding vehicle related details.

 - Allow registered drivers to securely access their accounts.

-- Provide drivers with a list of available ride requests in their area.
+- Provide drivers with a list of available ride requests.

 - Allow drivers to accept a specific ride request.